 Phishing is by no means a new threat to consumers and businesses.
 Yet, it continues to claim more and more victims every year.
-In fact, phishing was the most common type of Internet crime reported to the FBI last year, according to the agency’s 2021 Internet Crime Report.
+In fact, phishing was the most common type of Internet crime reported to the FBI in 2021, according to the agency’s Internet Crime Report.

 Chances are, you’ve been targeted by a phishing attack.
 You might not have realized it, though, because phishing can be hard to spot if you’re not familiar with scammers’ tactics.
 To avoid becoming a victim, here’s what you need to know about this threat to your security.

 Phishing is a term used to describe emails, text messages and other types of communication sent by scammers to trick people into revealing personal information.

 Phishing emails and text messages typically appear to come from legitimate organizations and prompt recipients to click on a link within the message.
 Those links either connect to fake websites or contain malware that can infect computers.
 The goal is to get victims’ account numbers, login credentials, Social Security numbers or other sensitive information to access their accounts or steal their identities.